-Handle a false negative or an incomplete mitigation · Cloudflare DDoS Protection docs
+Handle a false negative or an incomplete mitigation

 To address a false negative:

-If you are a WAF/CDN customer, follow the steps in the Responding to DDoS attacks page, which guides you on enabling the Under Attack mode and creating Rate Limiting and Firewall rules as needed.
+If you are a WAF/CDN customer, follow the steps in the Responding to DDoS attacks page, which guides you on enabling the Under Attack mode and creating rate limiting rules and firewall rules as needed.

 If you are a Magic Transit customer, use Magic Firewall rules to help mitigate the attack.